autowarefoundation/autoware/perception/detected_object_validation/object-lanelet-filter.md

 ## Assumptions / Known limits

-Filtering is performed based on the shape polygon of the object.
+The lanelet filter is performed based on the shape polygon and bounding box of the objects.

 ## (Optional) Error detection and handling